iRNA-COSI/APAeval/execution_workflows/GETUTR/README.md

 Running the nextflow once you define the `samplesheet.csv` is a one line command:

-`nextflow main.nf --input samplesheet.csv -profile docker`
+`nextflow main.nf --input samplesheet.csv --gtf /full/path/genome.gtf -profile docker`

 Voila